 Chapter 2: What is a vision and how you can use it as an advocacy tool

 Mum Gina talks about how her son's vision helps guide their choices and advocacy efforts.

 An inclusive education as part of an inclusive life This article talks about the advantages of an inclusive education from a parent's perspective.

-For more information and examples of a vision visit Resourcing Inclusive Communities* Developing a vision webpage.
+For more information and examples of a vision visit our Resourcing Inclusive Communities* website.